uw-echospace/group-docs/prefect.md

 #### Steps to deployment

-1. Build your flow: Use Prefect Core library to design, test, and build a workflow. **We did this above!**
+1. **Build your flow**: Use Prefect Core library to design, test, and build a workflow. **We did this above!**
-2. Register Your Flow: Send metadata about your flow (but never code!) to Prefect Cloud.
+2. **Register Your Flow**: Send metadata about your flow (but never code!) to Prefect Cloud.
 This registers the flow for execution and lets you inspect and interact with it in the Prefect Cloud UI.
-3. Run an Agent: Run an open-source Prefect Agent on your infrastructure.
+3. **Run an Agent**: Run an open-source Prefect Agent on your infrastructure.
 The Agent, which ships as part of Prefect Core, monitors Cloud for scheduled work.
-4. Schedule Work: Use the Prefect Cloud UI or API to schedule a new run of your flow.
+4. **Schedule Work**: Use the Prefect Cloud UI or API to schedule a new run of your flow.
 This will put the flow into a `Scheduled` state.
-5. Run the Flow: The Agent will detect that a new run has been scheduled and launch the flow on your private infrastructure.
+5. **Run the Flow**: The Agent will detect that a new run has been scheduled and launch the flow on your private infrastructure.
 Any state changes will be communicated back to Prefect Cloud.
-6. Monitor and Manage: In the live-updating Prefect Cloud UI, you can watch progress across all of your flows, no matter how many you have or how often they run.
+6. **Monitor and Manage**: In the live-updating Prefect Cloud UI, you can watch progress across all of your flows, no matter how many you have or how often they run.

 ### Demo